Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: Numerical Simulation of the Driven Damped Haldane Model

-where $\gamma = 1/2\tau$ is the damping strength, which is proportional to the inverse relaxation time, and $\hat{\rho}^{eq}$ is the static equilibrium density matrix, which is constructed from the outer product of the eigenstates of the Hamiltonian.
+Here $\gamma=1/2\tau$ sets the damping strength, with $\tau$ denoting the relaxation time here, and $\hat{\rho}^{eq}$ is constructed from the outer products of the eigenstates of the static Hamiltonian.
+When expressed in momentum space, this approximation acts independently on each $\mathbf{k}$ sector, yielding a closed equation of motion for $\rho(\mathbf{k},t)$.

-The driving is introduced to the Hamiltonian as an AC electric field via the Peierls substitution \cite{Peierls1933, Hofstadter1976}, which modifies both the nearest-neighbor and next-nearest-neighbor hoppings $t_1, t_2$ by an additional phase factor:
+The system is driven out of equilibrium by an external AC electric field introduced via the Peierls substitution \cite{Peierls1933, Hofstadter1976}.
+In real space, the hopping amplitudes acquire a time-dependent phase,